aspose-slides/Aspose.Slides-for-C/Showcases/Pptx2VideoConverter/README.md

 # Pptx2VideoConverter Demo

-Pptx2VideoConverter allows to open presentations in PPT, PPTX, ODP formats using **Aspose.Slides for C++**, generate frames of animations with specified FPS (frames per second) and join frames into MP4 video.
+Pptx2VideoConverter allows to open presentations in PPT, PPTX, ODP formats using [**Aspose.Slides for C++**](https://docs.aspose.com/slides/cpp/), generate frames of animations with specified FPS (frames per second) and join frames into MP4 video.

 ![Pptx2VideoConverter Screenshot](screenshots/screenshot-program-01.png)

-## Prerequisites
+## Requirements

-Make sure that you have installed FFmpeg 2.8+ and path to `ffmpeg` or `ffmpeg.exe` specified in `PATH` environment variable.
+Make sure that you have installed [FFmpeg](https://ffmpeg.org/download.html) 2.8+ and path to `ffmpeg` or `ffmpeg.exe` specified in `PATH` environment variable.
 If not, please add it:

-   Windows:
+   - Windows:
    ```bat
    set PATH=<path\to\ffmpeg\exe>;%PATH%
    ```

-   Linux/MacOS:
+   - Linux/MacOS:
    ```sh
    export PATH="<path/to/ffmpeg>:$PATH"
    ```